 TMJ Treatment in Wood River, IL.
-Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
+Often called TMJ disorder, Temporomandibular Joint Dysfunction (TMD) is a common condition that causes pain and restricts movement in the jaw and surrounding muscles, making everyday activities challenging.
 The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
-Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.
+When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.

 What Is Temporomandibular Joint Dysfunction (TMD)?